Home » pallet projects » Pallet Wood Tree Collar | Simple Design You Can Make

 How to attach tree collar panels

-The weather was very cold, so honestly I took the easy route in more than one way.
-I didn't make the tree collar as fancy as the first one I made a few years ago.
-Plus, I only made three sections because that's all the "matching" pallet boards I had.
+The weather was freezing, so I took the easy route in multiple ways.
+I didn’t make the tree collar as fancy as the first one I made a few years ago.
+I only made three sections because I had all the “matching” pallet boards.
 On a final note, I chose not to paint or stain it.
-After test driving it under the tree, I really like the raw wood look.
+After test-driving it under the tree, I like the raw wood look.